Exploring Majors and Careers

 - Study the UMD Catalog to learn about resources on campus

-- Visit Career Services to become familiar with the services offered.
+- Visit Career and Internship Services to become familiar with the services offered.

 - Get involved and begin the networking process.
 Participate in student activities, clubs, organizations or volunteer opportunities.